Expium/ghi2jira/README.md

 ## Usage

-I expect some users of this tool to start without Clojure knowledge (i.e. just want to export JIRA data, not learn Clojure), so here are hopefully sufficient instructions for that.
+I expect some users of this tool to start without Clojure knowledge (i.e. just want to export JIRA data, not learn Clojure), so her are hopefully sufficient instructions for that.

+### Java

 Install Java.

+### Clojure

-You don't need to install Clojure - Leiningen will do that for you.
+You **don't** need to install Clojure - Leiningen will do that for you.

+### Leiningen

 Install Leiningen:

 https://github.com/technomancy/leiningen/

-Either the new 2.x version, or old 1.x version, should work.
-(Typically you just download the lein script, and put it in your ~/bin directory.)
+### This software, ghi2jira

-Download ghijira (this software), either with "git clone" or by downloading a ZIP from Github.
+Download ghi2jira (this software), either with "git clone" or by downloading a ZIP from Github.

 Navigate to its directory in your command prompt.

 Use "lein deps" to download the dependencies.
 Leiningen will download all of the various JAR files needed, including Clojure itself.

 Copy config.clj to config-project_id.clj and update it with your settings.
 This is a Clojure file, but you should be able to follow the syntax enough to fill in your project specifics.
 Note that Github may require the project name in all lower case.